The Horse-Devil and the Witch: Turkish Cyprus

 In a Turkish Cypriot tale titled Mavi/Yeşil Melek ("Blue/Green Angel"), a padishah her three daughters who are of marriageable age.
 The monarch realizes he cannot marry them off to any suitor without angering any family, so he decides to leave it to chance: the princesses are to choose their husbands by throwing arrows at random amidst a crowd.
 Thus, many suitors pitch their tents, and the princesses throw their arrows: the elder two's land near tents with human suitors inside, while the youngest's lands near the door of a barn, where a lame horse lies inside.
 Thinking she made a mistake, she throws it twice more, and twice more it lands near the barn.
 The princess then moves out to the barn to live with the horse.
 After midnight, the horse neighs and turns into a human prince, who introduces himself as Yeşil Melek ("Green Angel"), cursed into that equine state, and the princess must not reveal his secret, lest he disappears.
 Some time later, the elder princesses are married in grand ceremonies that last for three days, and riding games are played with the guests.
 On the first day, a mysterious knight appears in red vestments and on a red horse, then a knight in blue on a blue-black horse comes on the second day.
 The elder princesses marvel at the knight's beauty, and mock their cadette for marrying the lame horse.
 On the third day, the Green Horse appears at the ceremony in human form, with green garments and a black horse.
 The night before, he gave the princess a ring.
 Back to present time, the princess reveals the green knight is the lame horse, called Green Angel.
 She then returns to the barn and cannot find her husband.
 After forty days, she asks the padishah to give her iron sandals and an iron staff, then begins a journey to find Green Angel.
 She wanders up and down, until she finds a maidservant climbing down the Copper Mountain and carrying a copper basin.
 The princess asks her if she saw Green Angel, and the maidservant says the water is for him.
 The princess tries to follow the girl, but loses her tracks.
 The next day, the princess finds another maidservant, this time climbing down the Silver Mountain and carrying a silver basin, again to fetch water for Green Angel.
 Again, the princess loses track of the maidservant.
 Finally, the princess sights a maidservant coming from the Golden Mountain carrying a golden jug, then drops her ring inside the jug.
 The maidservant brings the jug to Green Angel, who notices the ring and goes outside to reunite with his wife.
 He admonishes his wife for telling the secret, and warns that his dev-mother will devour her, so he turns her into a pin and carries her home.
-Inside the house, the dev-mother smells a human scent, which Green Angel dimisses.
+Inside the house, the dev-mother smells a human scent, which Green Angel dismisses.
 After his mother goes to sleep, Green Angel urges the princess to escape with him in the dark of night; he turns into a horse and she rides him into the wilderness.
 The next day, Green Angel's female relatives (aunt and mother) chase after him, and Green Angel turns himself and the princess to trick them: first, he turns the princess into a rose tree and himself into a snake coiled around it.
 His aunt recognizes this form as the couple and goes to pluck the rose, but the snake hisses in protest.
 The aunt leaves them be.
 Later, his own mother chases after them, and Green Angel turns himself and the princess into a fountain and a jet of water.
 The dev-mother leaves them be, and the couple return to the padishah's realm, where Green Angel resumes his human form in green clothes and remarries the youngest princess.
 According to the informant, the tale is known both as Mavi Melek ("Blue Angel") and Yeşil Melek ("Green Angel").